You are eligible for MHIKNET services if you are:

 On the personal details page there's a box on the right that says 'change password'.
 You should be able to change your password there.

 Your account password is valid for 1 year.
 When your password expires you will need to create a new one.

 When you are looking for information on a specific topic, a reference librarian can search subscription databases, catalogues, and the Internet for resources that meet your needs.
 Librarians can search for journal articles, books, audiovisual materials, reports, clinical trials, practice guidelines, and dissertations.
 Usually the search is completed within a week or two of the request, but clinical and urgent questions will be prioritized.
 The results of the search are sent to you by e-mail, mail, or fax.
 You then select the items you want to consult and we'll have them sent directly to you by mail, e-mail, or fax.

 Either e-mail, phone, or fill in an online form.
 We need to know your topic, what types of materials you require, and how far back in time you want us to search.

 Contact us either by e-mail (email@example.com) or telephone (1-877-789-3804).

 We are currently piloting a MHIKNET Ask Us service.
 To use this service, click on the Ask Us icon at the top right corner of the page.

 Yes, we do.
-You can arrange for a librarian to come to your office or facility for one-on-one sessions or for a group seminar.
+A librarian can provide either in-person or virtual sessions that are one-on-one sessions or for a group seminar.
 We can also arrange special training session to be held at Neil John Maclean Health Sciences Library.
 Just let us know what resources you are interested in and we'll customize our training to suit your needs.